madeline-underwood/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/appendix-2-writing-style.md

 {{% notice Examples%}}
 Too passive:
-- An architecture can be thought of like a contract between the hardware and the software.
+- An architecture can be thought of as a contract between the hardware and the software.

 Recommended:
-- You can think of the architecture like a contract between the hardware and the software.
+- You can think of the architecture as a contract between the hardware and the software.
-- Think of an architecture like a contract between the hardware and the software.
+- Think of an architecture as a contract between the hardware and the software.
 {{% /notice %}}

-When writing user-oriented instructions or guidance, using you makes it clear that your reader, and not the item in discussion, is the agent who performs the action.
+When writing user-oriented instructions or guidance, using *you* makes it clear that your reader, and not the item in discussion, is the agent who performs the action.
 In the following recommended example, it is clear that your reader is the agent using the flag to do the tracking, and that the flag is not doing the tracking automatically.

 {{% notice Examples%}}
 Too passive: